SEB-Core/mongoose-recipes/README.md

 ## Description

-In this codealong, we will build a full stack MEN (Mongoose Express Node) application with full CRUD operations and user authentication.
-The goal will be to build an app where user's can sign up, sign in, sing out, change their password, and create, read, update, and delete recipes.
+In this codealong, you will build a full stack MEN (Mongoose Express Node) application with full CRUD operations and user authentication.
+The goal will be to build an app where user's can sign up, sign in, sign out, change their password, and create, read, update, and delete recipes.

-You can go [here](https://mongoose-recipes.fly.dev/) and see a deployed version of what we plan to build.
+You can go [here](https://mongoose-recipes.fly.dev/) and see a deployed version of what you plan to build.

 ## Getting Started